 Learn about the political history of China and watch a shadow puppet performance of the epic journey to the West.

 Do not miss out on the animated map of dynastic China’s shifting borders, the Qingming scroll, and the cargo recovered from a Chinese ship that sank in the Java Sea during the 12th or 13th century.

 Inside ancient Egypt

-Step into the sand dunes of ancient Egypt and learn about the daily life of the times.
+Step into the dunes of ancient Egypt and learn about the daily life of the times.

 Enter through a replica of Mastaba with two chamber rooms from the burial site of Egyptian Pharaoh Unis’s son, Unis-Ankh.

 This exhibition is a doorway to the life of ancient Egyptians.

-Do not miss out the floor-to-ceiling hieroglyphs in the Mastaba of Unis-Ankh and the 4,000-year-old royal boat which belonged to Pharaoh Senwosret III.
+Do not miss out on the floor-to-ceiling hieroglyphs in the Mastaba of Unis-Ankh and the 4,000-year-old royal boat which belonged to Pharaoh Senwosret III.

 Grainger Science Hub

 This is one section where the Museum’s ‘do not touch’ policy doesn’t apply.

-This section is perfect for kids and adults alike, for here, you can get your hands on the specimens and learn how to use the scientific research tools.
+This section is perfect for kids and adults; here, you can get your hands on the specimens and learn how to use scientific research tools.

 Since the exhibits on display here keep changing, every time you visit, you see something new.

 Crown Family Playlab

-Explore the world cultures through music and live inside dinosaur’s nest.
+Explore the World’s cultures through music and live inside a dinosaur’s nest.

 The Playlab lets your child learn while they play around.